The Mammals of Rushcliffe

 Polecat Disappeared from the Notts countryside when gamekeepers destroyed them.
 Now slowly returning from its stronghold in central Wales and in July 2019, a female was found dead on Stanton on the Wolds Golf Course.
 It was very kindly reported to me and I examined the fresh corpse (which had no indication of the cause of death) and its identity was confirmed by Michael Walker, the county mammal recorder.

 American Mink Well established in Rushcliffe now following their release from fur farms by animal welfare activists.
 A massive pest of our native wildlife especially the Water Vole but also of nesting birds.
 Common but secretive along watercourses and seemingly here for good, the only sign of a reprieve is the return of the Otter which seems to oust Mink.

 Badger Increasingly common.
 Long-established setts are widespread with outliers popping up all over Rushcliffe.
 Many road casualties may be supplemented by landowners controlling the population.

-Otter Due to hunting, persecution, pesticides and pollution, the Otter was virtually confined to north-west Scotland, but with improvements all round, the Otter has returned and is consolidating its presence.
-Found on the R Smite and probably on many other watercourses where there is sufficient fish and suitable habitat but as with all mammals, the Otter is secretive and notoriously hard to observe directly.
+Otter Due to hunting, persecution, pesticides and pollution, the Otter was virtually confined to north-west Scotland, but with improvements all round, it has returned and is consolidating its presence.
+Found along the R. Trent and its gravel pits and many other watercourses where there is sufficient fish and suitable habitat but as with all mammals, the Otter is secretive and notoriously hard to observe directly.

 Roe Deer Now widespread in Rushcliffe.
 Roe Deer are smaller than perhaps one expects and able to hide up during the day in dense cover and wander the fields at night.
 Some are becoming surprisingly bold and in undisturbed arable fields they can be seen during the day-time in open countryside.